shikhade/ML-NLP/README.md

 Print precision, recall, F1-score.
 Implement a function to vectorize and predict new feedback.

-📌 Requirements
+📌 Requirements:
-Install all dependencies using:
+Install all dependencies using,
 bash:
 pip install numpy pandas scikit-learn
 Python 3.7+ recommended.